-Accomplished writer and editor versatile in multiple forms of writing.
-Experienced in journalism, marketing, public relations and internal communication.
+Accomplished writer and editor versatile in multiple forms of writing: marketing, social media, copywriting, internal communication.

 The UCLA Chicano Studies Research Center received the 2019 Excellence in Diversity Award from the College Art Association.